Our FAQ’s are unfiltered for your benefit. We look forward to answering your questions in person as well.

 How much will I pay for a professional DJ?

 First, you’re probably looking for a DJ or service for the most important day of your life.
 The old saying that you “get what you pay for” is true in the our industry.
 Beware of inexperienced people charging experienced prices.
 Rely on reviews and referrals and ask for references.
 In short, if you’re shopping by price for your DJ, photographer, or videographer, you may be asking for trouble.
 4% of your wedding budget is usually the DJ while 80% of what everyone remembers about your event is the DJ.
 At the end of the day you want guests expressing how much fun they had at your wedding.
 You get the credit for the wise choice.

-DJ rates vary based on talent, experience, emcee ability, service, coordination, equipment, music knowledge, and mixing.
-Rates, according the American Disc Jockey Association (ADJA) for the DJ industry vary, ranging from $350.00 to over $5,000.00 with an average of $1,500.00 for a 4 to 5 hour booking.
+DJ rates vary based on several things but not limited to talent, experience, emcee ability, service, coordination, equipment, music knowledge, and mixing.
+Rates, according the American Disc Jockey Association (ADJA) for the DJ industry vary, ranging from $350.00 to over $5,000.00 with an average of $1,500.00 for a 4 to 5 hour wedding booking.
 The best price isn’t always the best deal, especially when planning a wedding.
-Surveys conclude that nearly 100% of brides would have spent more money on their entertainment and made it #1 priority in hindsight.
-A full-service disc jockey company will normally invest 12 to 30 hours on your event.
+Surveys conclude that nearly 100% of brides would have spent more money on their entertainment and made it a #1 priority in hindsight.
+A full-service — full time disc jockey company will normally invest 12 to 30 hours in your event.
 Consultations, music purchasing, editing, preparation, set-up and tear-down, education and other endeavors add up to the success of your special occasion.

-Meeting with us is the best way to find out pricing as it pertains to your event specifically.
+Meeting with us in person or virtually is the best way to find out pricing as it pertains to your event specifically.

 Can I meet with a DJ before signing a contract?